pgahq/instructor-function-calling/README.md

+## Overview

-`main.py` shows how to use Instructor to describe functions that LLMs can call.
-Includes examples for OpenAI and Groq.
+This shows how to use Instructor to do Function Calling (aka Tools) with Groq and OpenAI.
+Check out `main.py` for a basic example of how to use Instructor to describe functions that LLMs can call.
+This avoids all the ugly schema descriptions and allows you to focus on the logic of your functions.

+Make your own functions with detailed descriptions that help the LLM understand when to use each one.

 ## Prerequisites